giridhar7632/firebase-database/README.md

   )
  ```

-Also create `handleName` and `handleEmail` for updating state with values of respective inputs.
+Let's create `handleName` and `handleEmail` functions for updating state with values of respective inputs.

 ```js
 // for handling name